-Earlier this morning, EA and BioWare put up a blog post in apparent response.
+EA and BioWare put up a blog post in apparent response to this article.
 We had sent over a bullet-pointed summary of what was in this piece, although they did not have a chance to read the article before publishing their post, which makes it a particularly bizarre response.

 The post explains the lack of comment for our article based on an assumption of what the article would focus on: “We chose not to comment or participate in this story because we felt there was an unfair focus on specific team members and leaders, who did their absolute best to bring this totally new idea to fans.
 We didn’t want to be part of something that was attempting to bring them down as individuals.”